Create a culture that means business™

 6. Focus on learning and development

-Great workplace cultures are formed by employees who are continually learning and companies that invest in staff development.
-Training initiatives, coaching, and providing employees with new responsibilities are all great ways to show your team that you’re invested in their success.
+Great workplace cultures are shaped by employees who are continually learning and companies that prioritize staff development.
+Training initiatives, coaching, and offering new responsibilities are all effective ways to demonstrate that you are invested in your team’s growth.
+When employees feel supported in their professional development, they are more likely to stay engaged, loyal, and motivated.

 7. Keep culture in mind from day one